bregman-arie/sre-checklist/README.md

 - [ ] Avoid duplication of Terraform code/configuration by using modules
 - [ ] Try to make modules reusable as much as possible
-  - [ ] Don't include provider code in reusable module.
+  - [ ] Don't include provider code in a reusable module.
 Different teams and organizations can use different provider versions and constraints (e.g. different default tags)
 - [ ] Avoid hardcoding values, especially in the case reusable modules.
 To make them reusable, values will have to come from input variables
 - [ ] Consider using only separate resources in a module and not inline blocks as they may limit you at some point or another when reusing the module
 - [ ] Don't use relative paths! use `path references` (e.g. `path.module`, `path.root`)